Plansee Group: Corporate structure

 Plansee Holding AG maintains the following divisions and shareholdings:

 Plansee High Performance Materials

 Plansee High Performance Materials develops and produces semi-finished products and components made from molybdenum, tungsten as well as tungsten-based heavy metal alloys.
 These metals are required in applications such as the coating industry, energy transmission, the lighting industry, high-temperature furnace construction, semi-conductor production, the electronics industry and medical technology.
 These metals are used where conventional metals reach their physical limits.

 In September 2017, Plansee founded the material search platform Matmatch.
-The platform allows material experts or buyers worldwide to learn about more than 80,000 known materials and contact potential suppliers.
+The platform allowed material experts or buyers worldwide to learn about more than 80,000 known materials and contact potential suppliers.
+In 2024, it was announced on LinkedIn that Matmatch was going offline, with no further information available as to whether it would come back online again in the future.

 Ceratizit Hard Metals & Tools

 Ceratizit S.A. is a public limited company based in Mamer, Luxembourg – a company in which Plansee Holding AG holds a 50 percent stake.

 Ceratizit develops and produces tools for machining and wear parts for industrial production from hard metal and other hard materials.
 After a series of smaller acquisitions of solid carbide tool manufacturers, Ceratizit acquired the Komet Group in October 2017, a manufacturer of precision tools.